dougeby/IntuneDocs/intune-user-help/enroll-device-android-work-profile.md

     ![Screenshot of the What's next screen](./media/android-wp-04-1908.png)

-5. On the next screen, read the terms for creating a work profile.
-Then tap **ACCEPT & CONTINUE**.
-The appearance of the screen might vary based on your device's Android version.
+5. The next screen shows the Google terms for creating a work profile.
+Read the terms and then tap **ACCEPT & CONTINUE**.
+The appearance of this screen will vary based on your device's Android version.

     ![Screenshot of Google's work profile terms](./media/android-wp-05-1908.png)

-    The app will begin setting up your work profile.
+    Your work profile will begin setup.

      ![Screenshot of "Setting up work profile" screen.](./media/android-wp-05a-1908.png)